Each Breath Be Blessed, Every Hour Be Stilled

 Ron laughed.
 "That's all we got around here!"

 "We don't have to decide right now," Harry said, though he was not quite able to mask his impatience.
-Hermione hoped that Ginny would distract him before he worked himself into a state about it.
-The Weasley girl had become increasingly skilled at stopping Harry's moods before they gained traction.

 More days passed.
 The foray into Godric's Hollow remained at the forefront of their efforts.
 They had been given time to prepare and contemplate.
 Rushing off with minimal planning was easier from a stress standpoint, eliminating the intolerable waiting, but they were all still glad of the room to breathe.
 Harry wrote to Lupin again in an effort to gain any insight, no matter how trivial, into what they might be up against.
 Unfortunately, the letter was not coached in specifics, as they were unsure how secure Lupin's location was.
-They had tried calling Lila and the former professor had not been with the Weasleys.
+They had tried calling Lila, and the former professor had not been with the Weasleys.

-During the call a rare outburst of genuine frustration had emerged from Scott.
+During the call, a rare outburst of genuine frustration had emerged from Scott.
 "Give me something here, Lil!" he had yelled.
 It was the kind of display that had been entirely common at Hogwarts, but Hermione had become accustomed to the more subtle, placid expressions of an adult Scott.

 Lila's response had been inaudible, but likely scathing.
 "Fine," Scott had grumbled, "I'm sure Sophie would love to hear all your excuses."
 He'd tossed the phone at the short woman, who had immediately set about placating Lila.

 I am relieved it was you who changed the Fidelius Charm and am also extremely curious as to how you managed it.
 But that can wait; Moody returned to us today, arriving unannounced at one of our safe locations.
-We made sure it was really him and that he was not Imperiused, and I suggest you do the same for those in your company.
+We made certain it was really him and that he was not Imperiused, and I suggest you do the same for those in your company.

 Apparently he's been on the run.
 The Death Eaters at his residence chased him but he was able to give them the slip once he escaped the Anti-Apparition Jinx.
 He's been all around since then, checking on people known to be sympathetic to us, and the news isn't good.